AJ747/user_io/README.md

 # Porting guide

 A quick guide on how to properly port the User IO library to any embedded platform.
-Here you must open some source-files and edit lines, i've added `// <-- EDIT HERE` on every line you must edit.
+Here you must open some source-files and edit lines, I've added `// <-- EDIT HERE` on every line you must edit.

 > **NOTE**
 >